 I told Cat this would be my new apartment.
 I would just move in and hopefully no one would notice.
-Seems like cozy studio right?
+Seems like a cozy studio right?
 It’s certainly ornate!

 We came to Hue for 2 reasons.
 First, they have an airport and we need to get to Hanoi.
 It’s either a 2 day bus ride or come to Hue and catch an hour and a half flight.
 Two, to get Bún bò Huế of course!